aGotelli/Andrea_Gotelli_EROLA_Assignment/README.md

 ![EROLA_first_assignment_AG](doc/images/activity_diagram_v2.2.png)

-As can be seen in the image above, there are two main elements in this simulation: the robot and the person.
+As it can be seen in the image above, there are two main elements in this simulation: the robot and the person.

 ###### The Robot
 The robot is a pet like robot which starts to move randomly in the environment until its tired.
 When tired, it goes to sleep.
 If, while moving randomly, it detects a ball, it tries to reach it and, once reached, it registers the room that is associated with that ball.
 If it is not yet tired, it begins to move again in the environment while, if the robot gets tired, it goes to sleep.
 If the person wants to play with the robot it reaches the person position.
 Once arrived there, it waits for the person to chose a room.
 If the chosen room is known by the robot (it has been already found and thus registered with an associated position), then the robot reaches that position, waits for some time and then goes back to the person for another command.
 On the other hand, if the room is not yet discovered, then the robot starts wondering in the unexplored part of the map.
 When it finds a ball it proceed in reach it and register the associated room.
 If it was the room the person gave to the robot, then it goes back to the person.
 Meanwhile, if it is another room, it continues to move in the environment.
 After some time moving without having found the room of interest, it goes back to the person.
 Each time the robot reaches a ball it may be tired, in which case it goes directly to sleep.
 After some time in interacting with the person, it may decide to stop and begin to randomly move in the environment.